-- An internal audit report which assesses the school financial procedures as giving only limited assurance - When a school is scheduled for closure, amalgamation or to become a sponsored academy - Breach of Procurement Regulation for Schools - When a school is judged to be Special Measures by Ofsted - When a school is judged to be Requires Improvement (RI) by Ofsted and there is a genuine financial concern - Failure to comply with provisions of the scheme - Licensed deficit in excess of £200k - Failure to set an in year balanced budget by 31st May - When the first two years of the school's published multi year modeller indicate the school can not operate within their in-year funding, and reserves are not sustainable - When a school causes any concern to the monitoring organisation
+- When years two and three of the school's published multiyear modeller indicate the school cannot operate within their in-year funding, and reserves are not sustainable - An internal audit report which assesses the school financial procedures as giving only limited assurance - When a school is scheduled for closure, amalgamation or to become a sponsored academy. - Breach of Procurement Regulation for Schools - When a school is judged to be Special Measures by Ofsted - When a school is judged to be Requires Improvement (RI) by Ofsted and there is a genuine financial concern - Failure to comply with provisions of the scheme. - Licensed deficit in excess of £200k - When a school causes any concern to the monitoring organisation